 - ascites, or fluid buildup in the abdomen

-These symptoms can also be attributed to other problems or disorders, which can make liver failure hard to diagnose.
-Some people don’t have any signs until their liver failure has progressed to a deadly stage.
+These symptoms can also be attributed to other conditions or disorders, which can make liver failure hard to diagnose.
+Some people don’t show any symptoms until their liver failure has progressed to a fatal stage.
 You may be disoriented, drowsy, or even slip into a coma by the time you reach this stage.

-If you are experiencing problems, seek help from your doctor.
-If you have a history of alcohol abuse, genetic abnormalities, or other medical conditions be sure to let, your doctor know.
-Your doctor will be aware of the tests you need.
-There are several different blood screening tests that can be done to detect any abnormalities in the blood, including abnormalities that may imply liver failure.
+There are several blood screening tests that can be done to detect any abnormalities in the blood, including abnormalities that may imply liver failure.

-If you are suffering from drug poisoning, such as from acetaminophen, your doctor may prescribe medication to reverse the effects.
+If you experience drug poisoning, such as from acetaminophen, your doctor may prescribe medication to reverse the effects.
 Your doctor may also prescribe medication to stop any internal bleeding.

-You are more at risk of fatty liver disease if you are overweight or if you have a diet that is high in fat.
+You’re at higher risk of fatty liver disease if you have overweight or if you have a diet that’s high in fat.
 Making a lifestyle change to a healthier diet may help.
 If you have liver damage and drink alcohol, removing alcohol from your diet is also important.